jscutlery/devkit/packages/rx-computed/README.md

 ## Motivation

-Synchronously computed signals in Angular are relatively straight forward.
+Synchronously computed signals in Angular are relatively straightforward.
 However, when dealing with an asynchronous source of data like an `Observable`, there is no primitive to derive a signal from it.

 There are two common ways of dealing with this: